nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-07-02-delete-work-items-tfs-vso/index.md

 ---
 title: How to delete work items from TFS or VSO
-description: "Learn how to efficiently delete work items from TFS or VSO with expert tips and code examples.
-Streamline your project management today!"
+description: Learn how to efficiently delete work items from TFS or VSO with expert tips and code examples.
+Streamline your project management today!
 date: 2014-07-02
 creator: Martin Hinshelwood
 id: "10597"